Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 Oxygen and Water Vapor Barrier Rates of Common Food Packaging Films

 A material or a package is considered to be a high oxygen barrier package when its OTR is less than 15.5 cc/m2/24hr.
-Besides aluminum foil, mylar (BoPET), metalized polyester (METPET), and coated polyester (KPET) are also good choices for storing dried foods due to their low barrier characteristics.barrier characteristics of common polymers Table data source Dupont Teijin
+Besides aluminum foil, mylar (BoPET), metalized polyester (METPET), and coated polyester (KPET) are also good choices for storing dried foods due to their high barrier characteristics.barrier characteristics of common polymers Table data source Dupont Teijin

 * OTR measured at 100% oxygen at 25°C 45% Relative Humidity (RH) in cc/m2/24hr which represents typical storage atmosphere in populated areas.
 MVTR measured at 38°C 90% RH g/m2/24 hours.